IdeasClinicUWaterloo/F25-NuclearIC/Route_Optimization_Subproblem/README.md

 We will walk through the process of defining our heuristic, finding the nearest nodes to sites, calculating routes, creating a map, populating the map, and navigating the hazards and refuelling stations.

 <img src="/Route_Optimization_Subproblem/images/Optimized_Route_Map.png" alt="Optimized nuclear route map from example solution">

+## Image Accessibility

+If screenshots, maps, or diagrams are added to this README, each image should include descriptive alternative text.

+Examples include:

+✔ Map showing an optimized truck route between a nuclear facility and Ignace.

+✔ Screenshot of the completed route displayed in a web browser.

+✔ Diagram illustrating the routing process with hazard avoidance.

+Decorative images should be marked as decorative so they are ignored by screen readers.

 ## Setup